jorge-sepulveda/blog/content/posts/expense-tracker-pt5.md

 # Class everything

-Continuing from the [previous post](./expense-tracker-pt4.md), we will put the credit card code in it's own class to follow the pattern for the dabase interface.
+Continuing from the [previous post](./expense-tracker-pt4.md), we will put the credit card code in it's own class to follow the pattern for the database interface.
 I'm excited about this one as one can get creative when refactoring.

 Let's start the class definition.
 I'll be taking the codename of the card for the database, the string of the filepath and the company that the credit card belongs to.
 I currently have `chase` and `amex`